mikeevmm/jfc/README.md

     counting backwards from today.
 [Default: 7]
  * `show_header` Whether to be boring (`false`) or not (`true`) [Default: true]

+## Contributing

+Pull requests are welcome.
+Issues are not guaranteed to be addressed. `jfc` is built primarily for self-use, provided to you for free, and not my primary occupation.
+Please respect this.

 ## Licence

 `jfc` is licenced under a GNU General Public License, version 3.
 This